aiplanethub/supervised-learning-regression/linear-regression/539-Evaluating a Regression Model.md

 Our objective is to find the values of m and b that will best fit this data.

-These 2 variables are actually called hyperparameters.
-In machine learning, a hyperparameter is a parameter whose value is used to control the learning process.
-And we must always try to find some optimal parameters while building a machine learning model.
+These two variables are called hyperparameters.
+In machine learning, a hyperparameter is a parameter whose value controls the learning process.
+And we must always try to find optimal parameters while building a machine learning model.

 ## Cost